 Note: These jobs could have been added via Automation Engine or manually by the iPC operator.

-- A device status icon. - : Retrieving the status.
+- A device status icon.

+- : Retrieving the status.

-Computer (switched off, network problem)
+- Offline, there is no connection with iPC computer (switched off, network problem)

 Note: Technically this means that Automation Engine can not contact the "Kongsberg Queue Server" (KBQS).